aidev13/monty-python/README.md

-# Monty-Python - "Let's let bicker and argue about who coded who!"
+# Monty-Python - "Let's not bicker and argue about who coded who!"

 To enter the python repel, open the terminal and type in py.
 To exit the python repel type in quit()